-- 1 1/2 cups chicken stock, preferably homemade
+- 1 1/2 cups chicken stock, homemade or low-sodium

-- Preheat the oven to 275 degrees F. Distribute the diced cornbread evenly on a baking sheet and allow it to dry out in the oven for 45-50 minutes.
+- Preheat the oven to 275 degrees F. Distribute the diced cornbread evenly on a baking sheet and dry out in the oven for 45-50 minutes.
 Place in a large bowl and set aside.

 - Whisk together the chicken stock, half and half and egg.
 Pour the mixture over the cornbread.
 Add the sausage as well as the vegetable mixture and fold the ingredients together.
 Cover with plastic wrap and allow the ingredients to chill in the refrigerator for one hour.

 - Preheat the oven to 400 degrees F. Grease a 9x9 inch baking dish and distribute the stuffing ingredients evenly.
 Bake for 45-50 minutes, until the top is golden brown.

 For help troubleshooting a recipe, please email email@example.com.
 I’ll try to respond to urgent questions as quickly as possible!
 This email address is only for recipe troubleshooting; Solicitations will be ignored.

 Affiliate Disclaimer: Posts may contain affiliate links.
 I am a participant in the rewardStyle and Amazon affiliate programs, which help support Savory Simple by providing me with a small commission fee when you shop through my links, at no additional cost to you.